SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-create-maintapp-2.md

     ![](images_lobby/063_bas_applogic_joule.png)

-5. Joule Code Assitsant will create a proposal.
+5. Joule Code Assistant will create a proposal.
 Review the generated code.
 To apply the code, click "Accept".
 The code will be applied to maintenancenotification-logic.js

 You created the application logic.